venkywarriors/Generic-functions-Selenium-java/Accessibilty.md

 <details>
   <summary>Perceivable</summary>
 Information and user interface components must be presentable to users in ways they can perceive.<br>

 Examples of Principle 1: <br>
-- Visually impaired users must be able to receive information via sound or touch
+- Visually impaired users must be able to receive information via sound or touch  <br>
-- Hearing impaired users must be able to receive information via sight
+- Hearing impaired users must be able to receive information via sight <br>
-- Low vision users must be able to receive information with alternative formatting or zoomed to larger sizes
+- Low vision users must be able to receive information with alternative formatting or zoomed to larger sizes <br>
-- Color deficient users must be able to receive information without use of color *1.1 – Text Alternatives*
+- Color deficient users must be able to receive information without use of color <br>

+*1.1 – Text Alternatives*
-* Do images have alternative text?
+- Do images have alternative text?

 *1.2 – Time-based Media*
 - Does video have captions and does audio have a transcript?